The fascinating – and sometimes scary – history of dental care in America, from floss to mouthwash to dentures.

 The ancient Romans had an interesting mouthwash “formula” that was popular over two thousand years ago.
 Whenever it was time to rinse, they would use either animal or human urine to wash their mouths out.

 And the craziest part?
 It worked!
-The ammonia found in the urine acted as a disinfectant and whitening agent.
+The ammonia found in the urine acted as a disinfectant and Teeth Whitening San Diego agent.

 Listerine doesn’t sound so bad now, does it?
 The real question here is: Who came up with that idea!?